Open Innovation and IP - POINT

 - Smart health

-If your company is an SME active in any of the above value chains and based anywhere in Europe, please consider sharing your contact details if you like to participate in our project.
-Essentially that requires a short interview.
-Use this link:
+If your company is an SME active in any of the above value chains and based anywhere in Europe, please consider signing up by completing this short form if you would like to participate in the project by completing a short interview.

 - to identify and describe categories of Open Innovation (‘OI’) processes